Update

 In March 2022, the Metropolitan Transportation Commission adopted a new Complete Streets Policy (MTC Resolution No. 4493).
 The goal of the policy is to make sure that people who are biking, walking, rolling and taking transit are safely accommodated within the transportation network.

-The Complete Streets Policy requires that projects funded with regional funds must implement local Complete Streets plans and implement All Ages and Abilities design guidelines on the Active Transportation Network.
+The Complete Streets Policy requires that projects funded with regional funds implement local Complete Streets plans and implement All Ages and Abilities design guidelines on the Active Transportation Network.

 MTC provides funding, toolkits, webinars and other resources to help cities create Complete Streets.